gotchoices/MyCHIPs/doc/learn-protocol.md

 In addition to the three basic chit substates shown above, it will be important to know if/when consensus messages have been successfully sent to the other side.
 We will do this by queing messages and only completing state transition after the message has been sent.
-This will allow for more graceful error recovery when a process server crashes or is restarted.
+This will allow for more graceful error recovery when an agent server crashes or is restarted.

-We can now derive the following state diagram to describe the consensus sub-states from the perspective of a single side.
+We will now derive the following state diagram to describe the consensus sub-states from the perspective of a single side.
 First, the states associated with the foil:

 [![state-cons](uml/state-conf.svg)](uml/state-conf.svg)